-Our research interests include energy/chemicals production from catalytic thermo-chemical conversion of biomass and municipal solid wastes, and multifunctional solid catalytic sorbent development for carbon capture and conversion.
+Our research interests include energy/chemicals production from catalytic thermo-chemical conversion of biomass and municipal solid wastes, and multifunctional catalytic sorbent development for carbon capture and utilisation.
 Dr Chunfei Wu

 Office: DKB 0G.109 I Tel: +44 (0)28 9097 5573

-Dr. Chunfei Wu is a Senior Lecturer at the School of Chemistry and Chemical Engineering at Queen’s University Belfast.
+Dr. Chunfei Wu is a Reader at the School of Chemistry and Chemical Engineering at Queen’s University Belfast.
 He obtained his MSc degree in School of Environmental Science and Engineering at Nankai University in China in 2007, and PhD degree in Chemical and Energy Engineering at the University of Leeds in 2010 under the supervision of Professor Paul T. Williams.
 He had around four-year Research Fellow experience at the University of Leeds before starting his Lectureship position at the University of Hull in 2014.
-He has been involved as PIs and Co-Is of several projects funded by EU, EPSRC and Royal Society etc. He has published over 100 peer reviewed journal papers with an ‘h factor’ of 31 (Google Scholar) and over 2500 citations in the areas of catalytic thermo-chemical conversion of wastes.
+He joined Queen’s University Belfast in 2018 as a Senior Lecturer.
+He has been involved as PIs and Co-Is of several projects funded by EU, EPSRC and Royal Society etc. He has published over 130 peer reviewed journal papers with an ‘h factor’ of 41 (Google Scholar) and over 4800 citations in the areas of catalytic thermo-chemical conversion of wastes.
 He is a Charted Scientist and a Member of Royal Society of Chemistry.

 Carbon nanotubes production from waste plastics